DerekNagy/CMPINF0100Final/README.md

 # CMPINF0100 Best Neighborhood Final Project
 --------------------------------------------

 This repository is for the final project being completed by Derek Nagy and Hayden Gilmer in CMPINF0100.
-Hayden and I have separate notebooks with our names indicated on them.
+Hayden and Derek have separate notebooks for each dataset.

 ### Team Name: Blue Devils (Final Project Group #51)